brenobattaglin/dotfiles/README.md

 # dotfiles

-This is my personal macOS and Arch dotfiles.
+This is my personal macOS dotfiles.
 Based and inspired on <a href="https://github.com/holman/dotfiles">holman does dotfiles</a>.

 ## Getting Started

 1. Update the files located on the git folder with your name and email.